Program Dates &

 3 McGill credits = 3 W&M credits.

-Exchange: W&M tuition paid to W&M.
+Exchange: W&M tuition and all fees paid to W&M.

 International Health Insurance of McGill (mandatory): approximately $305USD per semester.

 Program and course charges: approximate average is $600USD per semester.
 This includes activity charges, course materials, campus printing, textbooks, etc.

 Students are responsible for airfare or alternative transprotation to McGill.

 Room and board paid on site in Montreal.
 On-campus housing is limited.
 Indicate housing perference in online application.
 Residence and meal plan fees vary with housing.

 These costs provided by host university and are subject to change.